nginx/unit-docs/source/configuration.rst

            "share": "/www$uri",
            "chroot": ":nxt_hint:`/www/data/ <Now, any paths accessible via the share are confined to this directory>`" }
   }

-In this configuration, a request for :samp:`/index.xml` results in a 403 "Forbidden" response because it is resolved as :samp:`/www/index.xml`, which is outside :samp:`chroot`.
+Here, a request for :samp:`/index.xml` elicits a 403 "Forbidden" response because it resolves to :samp:`/www/index.xml`, which is outside :samp:`chroot`.

 .. _configuration-share-resolution:

 The :samp:`follow_symlinks` and :samp:`traverse_mounts` options disable
-resolution of symbolic links and traversal of mount points when set to :samp:`false` (both default to :samp:`true`):
+resolution of symlinks and traversal of mount points when set to :samp:`false` (both default to :samp:`true`):

 .. code-block:: json

    {
        "action": {
-           "share": "/www/data/static$uri",
+           "share": "/www/$host/static$uri",
            "follow_symlinks": :nxt_hint:`false <Disables symlink traversal>`,
            "traverse_mounts": :nxt_hint:`false <Disables mount point traversal>`
        }
    }

-Here, any request that involves a symlink or a mount point inside :file:`/www/data/static/` will fail; also, if a portion of the :samp:`share` path is a symlink or a mount point, this configuration will be accepted but won't work.
+Here, any symlink or mount point in the entire :samp:`share` path will result in a 403 "Forbidden" response.

 With :samp:`chroot` set, :samp:`follow_symlinks` and :samp:`traverse_mounts`
 only affect portions of the path after :samp:`chroot`: